Azure-Samples/function-app-with-private-http-endpoint/README.md

-# Function App With Private HTTP Endpoint
+# Function App with Private HTTP Endpoint

 Private endpoints for Azure Functions enable access to a Function App within a specified virtual network and restrict public internet access to it.
 Only clients which are connected to the virtual network are able to access the Function App.
 HTTP requests that originate from outside the virtual network address space are unable to reach the Function App.